What is an e-prescription?

 E-prescriptions will make life much easier for doctors and patients and offer a number of benefits that paper-based prescriptions are unable to provide.
 Electronic prescribing is just one component of the German government’s large-scale initiative to network the German healthcare system.
 Unfortunately, the electronic transmission of highly sensitive data also attracts the interest of cybercriminals and requires a high level of security for the underlying processes.

-Myra Security, the only DDoS protection provider qualified by the German Federal Office for Information Security (BSI) that completely fulfills all 37 performance requirements, provides just that.
+Myra Security, a DDoS protection provider qualified by the German Federal Office for Information Security (BSI) that fulfills all 37 performance requirements, provides just that.
 The company develops and operates highly certified protection solutions to secure digital business processes.
 As a specialist provider for sensitive and critical infrastructure, we have many years of experience protecting companies and organizations in the healthcare sector and protect, for example, the infrastructure of the Federal Ministry of Health, the National Association of Statutory Health Insurance Physicians (KBV), and the Federal Center for Health Education (BZgA).
 Customers in these highly regulated areas benefit from certified security and compliance with GDPR, IT-SiG 2.0, BSI-KRITIS, and industry-specific standards.

 If you are interested in futher informations, we are willing to send you our whitepaper for free